jmilicev/openai-gpt-prompter/readme.md

 # GPT Prompter
 This is a Node.js command-line application that prompts the user for input and interacts with the GPT (Generative Pre-trained Transformer) model.
 It allows you to customize various settings and receive model-generated responses based on your prompts.
-It will
+It will also give you an estimated amount of tokens that were used for the query, as well as an aproximate price.

 ## Prerequisites
 To run this application, ensure you have the following installed: